Budo & Bujutsu

 Although bujutsu and budo are different concepts, they are far from being mutually exclusive.
 They actually enhance each other and can be found within each other.
 The absence of one or the other precludes the practitioner from realizing the full potential of martial training.
 If a person focuses on the external and physical aspects of the martial tradition he or she will no doubt become an impressive technician of the art.
 However, if all one focuses on is prevailing in a physical confrontation then they may not come to understand the deeper value of training.
 On the other hand, if all one ever does is focus on the internal and philosophical aspects of the martial tradition then every bit of the knowledge one has of the concept of bu will only ever amount to ungrounded theory.

 In order to fully appreciate the martial tradition one must integrate both the external/technical with the internal/philosophical.
-Together, they form a synergy that informs and enhances each other.
+Together, they form a relationship that informs and enhances the other.
 Thus, you stand to gain much more benefit from pursuing both together than you do from either one on its own.

 If you enjoyed this article: